 Were you recently arrested for shoplifting in Phoenix, AZ?
-Don’t hesitate to contact Orent Law Offices, PLC if you are facing shoplifting charges.
+Don’t hesitate to contact us at Orent Law Offices if you are facing shoplifting charges.
 Our Phoenix shoplifting lawyers have extensive experience handling these complex criminal matters.
 We offer a free consultation, so please don’t hesitate to reach out to our law office to schedule yours today.

 The state won’t waste any time building its case against you.
-The sooner you call, the sooner we can get started on building a strong defense for you.
+The sooner you call (480) 656-7301, the sooner we can get started on building a strong defense for you.

 If you are caught shoplifting in Phoenix, the penalty you face depends on the value of the item stolen and the particular circumstances surrounding the theft.
 This can make the difference in whether you get charged with a misdemeanor or felony.

-In either case, make sure to consult with an experienced Phoenix criminal lawyer to minimize the consequences of your arrest.
+In either case, make sure to consult with an experienced Phoenix criminal defense attorney to minimize the consequences of your arrest.

 The attorneys at Orent Law Offices, PLC have over 33 years of experience in criminal law.
 We know the laws that will apply to your case inside and out.
 We know the defenses available to you and can identify the one(s) that are best suited for your particular case.